smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid Identity.md

               Note that Azure AD Password Protection Proxy and Application Proxy install different versions of the Microsoft Azure AD Connect Agent Updater service.
 These different versions are incompatible when installed side by side, so it is not recommended to install Azure AD Password Protection Proxy and Application Proxy side by side on the same machine.

-1. Describe failover process for components that operate in the active/passive mode.
+2. What is the failover process for components that operate in the active/passive mode?

    - Network connectivity between Active Directory and Azure Active Directory